brianshourd/simple-doc-builder/README.md

 The way the ids are created guarantees that each id will be unique - even if two sections/subsections have the same name (or stub to the same name).

+## Reasoning

+I had a couple of reasons for building this.

+### Consistency

+My markdown files always are written the same way.
+First-level header at the top for the title, sections separated by second-level headers, sub-sections separated by third-level headers with (sometimes) fourth-level headers for subtitles.
+If you want an example - see this file that you are reading right now.

+Given that all my files look the same, I should be able to have a *bit* more control over the output.
+Maybe build a table of contents.
+Maybe some nice css styling.

+Note that the fantastic [pandoc](http://johnmacfarlane.net/pandoc/) does this, but the dependencies can be a bit large, and it is honestly far too complex for the simplicity that I wanted.
+Which brings me to my next reason.

+### Ease of Install

+I'm hooked on the way `npm` handles dependencies.
+It's pretty awesome.
+Now I know that if I ever want to use this script again, I can just `npm install` and I'm good.